jchuerva/pact-ruby-example/README.md

 This defines a consumer and a producer that runs on port 1234.

-The spec for the client now has a pact section.
+The spec for the client now replace the previous test by a pact test.

 client_spec.rb: